Modern Decor Decisions: What Goes in to Designing a Home

 - 28% want something a little softer: a pretty gray.

 - And stunningly, 21% have no preference.
 At all?!

 When it comes to styling, American’s say…

 - 20% said their decor style was “modern.”

 - And finally, 21.5% said they didn’t know what they’d call their home-style.

 These results didn’t totally surprise us.
 It’s hard to narrow down a single preference from a huge and amorphous selection, such as “color” or “style.”
 What really stood out to us were the answers to the next question: above all else, what really makes a house a home?
 We had no idea what we’d get back.
 Talk about an amorphous, gigantic selection.
 But respondents were quick to respond with super-specific, super heart warming answers.
 We compiled their responses as best we could into a digestible equation.
 It looks something like this:

 2 Christmases + 2 barbecues + 2 holidays + 2 family visits + 1 Super Bowl + 1 game night

 Digging into those numbers, nearly half of respondents say that their house isn’t officially a home until they have family visit.
 41% consider the hallmark of home to be hanging pictures on the wall.
-One in five agreed that once they’re on a first-name basis with their neighbours, they are home.
+One in five agreed that once they’re on a first-name basis with their neighbors, they are home.

 So our survey findings were interesting, but imperfect.
 Sort of like the process of making a house feel like home.
-When everyone’s clinking glasses and ready to tuck into dinner, your furniture selection won’t be the most important element of your space.
+When everyone’s clinking glasses and ready to tuck into dinner, your dining room furniture selection won’t be the most important element of your space.
 It will simply be another thoughtful element of your home.
 Your home is a sum of its parts — the effort put into making the space reflect your family doesn’t go unnoticed.
 It envelopes your people and offers a sense of place that is deeply connected to your values.
 So, cheers.